quoctran98/Ant-Game/README.md

 ### Sensing and Messaging

 *Ants can't see very well!
-Their primary method of sensing is by feeling ants next to them.
-They can also communicate with nearby ants by secreting pheromones that other ants can sense, but this message can be dectected by enemy ants as well!*
+They can sense nearby ants, but their main method of communication is secreting pheromones that other ants can sense.*

-*These are the ants' only methods of communication, but they can be called upon as many times as needed during the ant's turn.*
+*These are the ants' only methods of communication that your antgorithm can employ, but they can be called upon as many times as needed during the ant's turn.*

 `attackable(bool: include_teammates=False, include_enemies=True)` *(list of (float: x, float: y, str: team))*: returns a list of all ants within the ant's `bite_range` and `bite_angle` that are alive.
 Each tuple in the list contains the x and y coordinates of the ant, as well as the team that the ant is on.